3D Terrain Modeling for Professionals

 So implicitly, Landshape terrain should always be one single 3D printable solid.

-Landshape ensures that the its terrain surface is continuous, without gaps, without overlaps, without stray edges, without stray faces and without face intersections.
+Landshape tries to ensure that its terrain surface is continuous, without gaps, without overlaps, without stray edges, without stray faces and without face intersections.
 The same is true for the togglable vertical skirt along the terrain rim.

 This means that if you export the entire terrain to any standard 3D printing priming application, it is typically a one-button operation to turn the terrain geometry into a monosolid.